selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

 ![](images/background_endoscopy_imaging.jpg)

-- Details could be found at (the notebook codes and data are slightly modified):
+- Details could be found below link (note that the codes and results provided in this repo are slightly modified):
 - [The use of deep learning on endoscopic images to assess the response of rectal cancer after chemoradiation](https://link.springer.com/article/10.1007/s00464-021-08685-7)
 ----
 ### Dataset